 “Culture eats strategy for breakfast.” – Peter Drucker

 In the race to scale software delivery, many organizations focus on expanding capacity and accessing talent.
-Yet, what often determines long-term success isn’t just strategy – it’s culture.
+Yet what often determines long-term success isn’t just strategy – it’s culture.

 This is especially true when building offshore development teams.
 Strategy may define the playbook, but culture determines how consistently and effectively that playbook is executed.
 Companies that overlook this reality often find their offshore teams struggling with misalignment, disengagement, and attrition.